Last updated on June 17th, 2019 at 11:15 am.

 It seems like there is still a lot of misconception around these trips.
 People seem to think it’s too good to be true or that they could never do it.
 It’s probably much easier to find cheap international flights than you think.

 In case you aren’t familiar with the concept, I’ll just cut right to the “Chase.”
-Yup, the answer to this question is none other than travel hacking via credit cards.
-And so far, that’s been credit cards from good old Chase Bank.
+Yup, the answer to this question is none other than credit card rewards.
+Thus far, I have mostly used Chase credit cards.

 The concept is very simple: sign up for a credit card with a lucrative sign-up bonus, meet the minimum spending requirements, and voila!
 You just scored a ton of points just for spending money.